Skip To Main Content

 College Decision Day

 During the last full week of classes for our seniors, the College Center hosts the annual College Decision Day celebration to recognize the graduating class and their post-BGA plans.
-Seniors are invited to wear a college t-shirt from the college/university to which they are matriculating this fall, and to join in the celebration celebration and recognize the diversity of our own academic backgrounds, BGA faculty and staff are encouraged to wear a t-shirt or polo from their college alma mater (undergraduate or graduate) as well.
-Recent Decision Day activities have included competitions, giveaways, and special on-campus dining experiences for the graduating seniors.
+Seniors are invited to wear a college t-shirt from the college/university to which they are matriculating that fall.
+BGA faculty and staff are also encouraged to wear a t-shirt or polo from their college alma mater (undergraduate or graduate).
+Decision Day activities can include competitions, giveaways, and special on-campus dining experiences for the graduating seniors.

 The Tug

-As the end of the school year approaches excitement over the year-end Tug of Wars increases.
+Near the end of the school year, we host Tug of War competitions for each division – Greers vs. Platos.
 Fourth-graders compete in their first Tug during Field Day, while Middle School students tug across the creek that runs through the Glen Echo campus.
-But there's one day in May at BGA that's like no other day at any other school in the country: it's Upper School Tug Day when the whole Upper School treks out to the Harpeth River, and the Greers and Platos each attempt to drag the other into the river's murky waters.
+Our Upper School Tug includes a trek out to the Harpeth River, where Greers and Platos face off and attempt to drag the other into the river's murky waters.

 Tug Day